apache/beam/website/src/contribute/postcommits-policies.md

 ### My change was rolled back due to a test failure {#pr-rolled-back}

 After rollback there is time for deeper investigation.
 Start by looking at the JIRA issue to see the background information for the rollback.
-There are three common scenarios:
+These scenarios are all common:

-1. Your change contained a bug.
+*   Your change contained a bug.
-2. Your change exposed an existing bug.
+*   Your change exposed an existing bug.
-3. Your change exposed a bad test (flaky, overspecified, etc).
+*   Your change exposed a bad test (flaky, overspecified, etc).

 _These are all valid reasons for rollback.
 Maintaining clear signal is the highest priority._